joshwright10/NexthinkPSUtils/docs/functions/Get-NxtMetricUsageInDashboards.md

 ```

 ### -MetricUID
-Specifies the UID of the metric to search for.
+Specifies the UID of the Metric to search for.
-This must be the name of the category without any tags appended to it.

 ```yaml
 Type: System.String